-The Business Resilience Project is a fully-subsided workplace wellbeing service, providing small business operators with the tools and guidance needed to support resilience and mental fitness for both themselves and their workforce.
+The Business Resilience Project is a fully-subsidised workplace service, providing small business operators with the tools, guidance and connections needed to support recovery, resilience and wellbeing for both themselves and their workforce.

-Strength-based service to support resilience in bushfire effected communities.
+Strength-based service to support resilience for businesses in small, regional communities.

-The Black Summer Bushfires of 2019 and disasters that came in rapid succession afterwards have had long lasting impact on communities and business.
-Guidance and support to improve resilience will offer protective strategies to manage future experiences and maintain balance during challenging times.
+The Black Summer Bushfires of 2019, the pandemic and then flood disasters that came in rapid succession afterwards have had long lasting impact on communities and business.
+Guidance and support to improve recovery and resilience will offer protective strategies to manage challenges for small businesses and their workplaces.

 Your pathway to improved resilience and mental fitness.

 Proudly funded by the Bushfire Community Recovery & Resilience Fund, the Business Resilience Project offers supports and resources to small business operators in bushfire effected communities who want to build their individual and workplace wellbeing.

 Connect with a dedicated Business Resilience Mentor who can assess individual and workplace wellbeing and tailor an action plan to suit your individual and workplace needs

 Access custom Business Resilience resources on wellbeing, resilience, mentally healthy workplaces, self-care, workforce transition and trauma informed practice

 Connection and coordination with existing business and mental health services to help support resilience for you and your business